-In 2000, the IRG completed work on the second ideographic supplement to the URO, a very large collection known as CJK Unified Ideographs Extension B. These 42,711 characters were derived from major classical dictionaries and literary sources, and from many additional national standards, as documented in Table 12-1 in Section 12.1, Han.
+In 2000, the IRG completed work on the second ideographic supplement to the URO, a very large collection known as CJK Unified Ideographs Extension B. These 42,711 characters were derived from major classical dictionaries and literary sources, and from many additional national standards, as documented in Section E.3, CJK Sources.
 The Extension B collection was first encoded in The Unicode Standard, Version 3.1, and is the first collection of unified CJK ideographs to be encoded on Plane 2.